rave-engine/rave/CONTRIBUTING.md

 - Modules: lowercase, no separation characters: `filesystem`
 - Constants: full uppercase separated by underscores: `ZIP_MAGIC`
 - Use names that are concise but descriptive in their context.
+- Prefix functions and variables internal to the module with an underscore.
+Do not do this for classes.

 __Whitespace__
 - Indent with 4 spaces per level.
 Do not indent empty lines.